-- If the used ham radio equipment looks well cared for then the chances are that the owner has been careful.
+- Check for general appearance: If the used ham radio equipment looks well cared for then the chances are that the owner has been careful.
 Even so take into consideration the fact that it may well have been cleaned up ready to sell.
 However, if this has been done then there are usually some visible signs.
 If it has been cleaned then it does not mean that it is not a good buy, but this has to be taken into account when assessing its real condition.

 - Questions to ask when buying a used radio:

 - Are you the first owner and if not how many owners before you?